serverfarmer/sm-farm-manager/README.md

 ### Overview

-`sf-farm-manager` is one of the most important Server Farmer extensions, providing actual farm management scripts.
-Some scripts rely on other extension, mostly `sf-backup-collector` and `sf-keys`.
+`sm-farm-manager` is one of the most important Server Farmer management extensions, providing actual farm management scripts.
+Some scripts rely on other extension, mostly `sm-backup-collector` and `sf-keys`.

 ### management scripts